-Last year, KCS had the privilege of leading a team of students to the Shanti Niketan Children’s Home.
-Shanti Niketan means House of Peace.
 This powerful experience had a tremendously positive impact on our students as they wrestled with these questions.
-Travelling through Delhi, Amritsar and other cities their hearts broke as they witnessed the ruin that poverty brings to so many.
+Traveling through Delhi, Amritsar and other cities their hearts broke as they witnessed the ruin that poverty brings to so many.
 They helplessly watched the poor being beaten with sticks, left in the cold, and marginalized from the social culture of India.

-In contrast, at the Shanti Niketan Children’s Home our students watched the transforming power of people who not only hear God’s story of redemption, but also choose to be part of it.
+In contrast, at the children’s homes, our students watched the transforming power of people who not only hear God’s story of redemption but also choose to be part of it.
 All of the children at the home came from the same hopelessly impoverished circumstances that our students just recently experienced in the urban cities.
-However, the children who called Shanti Niketan home were alive, strong, and filled with joy!
+However, the children who called these buildings home were alive, strong, and filled with joy!
 The contrast couldn’t be starker.
 Our students saw firsthand what can happen when people align their lives with God’s story.
 Our actions matter because they make God’s story come alive in our world.

 God has invited us, KCS, to join these children in their amazing living story found in the beautiful Himalayan mountains of Northern India.
 We invite you to follow our journey through our blog and Twitter channel (posted above) and pray with us for our students and their experience and impact in India.
-If you interested in learning more about the Shanti Niketan Home, please visit Child of Mine at www.childofmine.ca.
+If you interested in learning more about the children's homes, please visit Child of Mine at www.childofmine.ca.
 Our leaders would love to talk with you and share more about our experiences.
-Child of Mine is a Kelowna-based child sponsorship organization committed to partnering people with the Shanti Niketan Home.

-We believe that in order to achieve KCS’s mission of growing disciples of Jesus Christ who glorify God through a life of service to Him and others, we need to model that behaviour.
-Over the past two years, our school has been influenced by Darryl Deboer and a program called Teaching for Transformation.
+We believe that to achieve KCS’s mission of growing disciples of Jesus Christ who glorify God through a life of service to Him and others, we need to model that behavior.
+Over the past several years, our school has been influenced by Darryl Deboer and a program called Teaching for Transformation.
 During our training time with him he introduced us to this quote:

 “It is nothing but a pious wish and a grossly unwarranted hope that students trained to be passive and non-creative in school will suddenly, upon graduation, actively contribute to the formation of Christian culture” - Nicholas Wolterstorff

 India will be a chance for some of our students to contribute to Christian culture or at minimum observe people that are.
 We have already seen this in our community, as the whole school raised $13,000 for Child of Mind in only 6 weeks.
 The Kindergarteners made blankets, the Elementary students wrote letters, and the Middle and High School ran fun fundraising challenges for their campus.
-We are taking 14 students, but our entire student body is engagd.
+We are taking only taking a small number of students, but our entire student body is engaged.
 We are excited to experience and see God’s story in India, and how we fit into that Story both while in India and when we get home.

 “We are story-formed people.
 Our lives are first shaped by narrative, not by information.
 We don’t learn how to live the Christian life by memorizing facts, rules, precepts, morals, imports, exports, governments, and drains...
 We begin to see our lives as part of a pattern within the larger story of redemption.
 We long to live a life worthy of that story” - Sarah Arthur, from Shaped by God, Robert J. Keeley.